person, wearing hospital scrubs and a mask, writes on a clip board in a surgery room

 % Employed Full Time

-• Exposure to ionizing radiation such as X-rays and radioactive substances or non-ionizing radiation such as radio frequencies and infrared, ultraviolet or visible light that may pose health risks
+As with other medical professions, this work environment may expose workers to infectious microbes that can cause illness.
+Work in this group may also expose workers to ionizing radiation such as x-rays and radioactive substances or non-ionizing radiation such as radio frequencies and infrared, ultraviolet or visible light that may pose health risks.
+Medical equipment and instruments can also cause injuries.

 Career Pathways